 WrAP Writing Assessment Program Grades 3–12

-The Writing Assessment Program (WrAP) stands apart from nearly every other writing assessment on the market today.
-Unlike assessments that provide holistic scoring indices, WrAP is scored analytically, providing a direct measure using a six-trait, six-point rubric to provide data that can help target writing instruction.
+The Writing Assessment Program (WrAP) stands apart from nearly every other available writing assessment.
+Unlike other instruments that provide only holistic scoring indices, the WrAP is scored analytically.
+Developed in collaboration with our member schools and Measurement, Inc., WrAP uses a six-trait, six-point rubric to provide information that can help target instruction in writing.
+Schools can test their students at five levels:

 WrAP provides unmatched results through:

-- A student writing sample based on a standardized prompt provided by ERB.
+- Direct measure of student writing based on a standardized prompt provided by ERB.